You want to add reclaimed wood to your house but you’re not sure where to start. Before you tear down your neighbor’s barn, check these tips.

 Yes, it’s eco-friendly anytime we can save tossing wood into a landfill!

 How much is reclaimed wood?

-You can find wood that reclaimed at selling points double or more the price of new wood.
+You can find wood reclaimed at selling points double or more the price of new wood.
 Wood from salvage companies that prepare the wood by cutting, planning, and sanding the boards will cost more.
-You may find someone willing to let you have old boards if you haul it away.
+You may find someone willing to let you have old boards if you haul them away.
 You will need to prepare the wood.

 To find reclaimed wood, start online.
 Local salvage companies, home remodelers, and excavators.
 Check on local Facebook groups.
 If you do know a neighbor with a barn falling in, ask.

 How to tell if the wood has bugs?